psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 In the July 15th, 1893, edition of *Notes & Queries*, [*Vol 4 Iss 81 (8th S. IV)*](https://archive.org/details/sim_notes-and-queries_1893-07-15_4_81/page/48/mode/2up), p49, the tradition referred to here as *soul-caking* is recalled from recent memory:

 > "Soul-caking."
 A few years ago when living in Cheshire, the youths used to dress up (some in women's clothes) and go to houses on All Saint's Day.
 It was called "soul-caking".
-Was this custom the survival of a religious play; or the asking of alms for masses for the dead, to be said on All Souls' Day’?
+Was this custom the survival of a religious play; or the asking of alms for masses for the dead, to be said on All Souls' Day'?
 Very little notice was taken of Nov.
 5 in that part.
 >
 > Wingeham.
 Kent.

 A follow up in *Notes & Queries* of August 5th, 1893, [*Vol 4 Iss 84 (8th S. IV)*](https://archive.org/details/sim_notes-and-queries_1893-08-05_4_84/page/116/mode/2up), p117, almost reads as if it were an attempt at product placement!

 In Austria "Halloween cakes" are still eaten on November 1; but to my knowledge there is no special custom in connexion with them.
-A specimen may no doubt be procured in London at either the Vienna Café in New Oxford Street, or at an Austrian confectioner’s shop towards the Shepherd's Bush end of High Street, Notting Hill.
+A specimen may no doubt be procured in London at either the Vienna Café in New Oxford Street, or at an Austrian confectioner's shop towards the Shepherd's Bush end of High Street, Notting Hill.
 The name of the cake is "Heiligen Stritz'l."
 L. L. K.

 Back in Chester, a couple of souling songs, with music can be found in the [*Journal of the Architectural, Archaeological and Historic Society for the County and the City of Chester and North Wales*](https://archive.org/details/journalofchester06chesuoft/page/74/mode/2up?q=souling), pp.74-5 Vol. VI, Part I, 1897.